ForestCrazy/chiapos/README.md

 Plot count is not limited by this program.
 Thanks to plot filter and pool difficulty scaling, your disk/cloud I/O remains about the same for any amount of plots.

 ## --remoteplot-- file description
 These are regular files on your hard drive, in your plots directory.
 They have the .plot extension, but their filename contains "--remoteplot--" in it.
 Put it in the beginning of the filename and it will work.
-Remote plots will add up to plot count, but not total size in logs/GUI, their size is set to 0 bytes.
+Remote plots will add up to plot count, but not total size in logs/GUI (they will, but only with the on-disk size of the --remoteplot-- file).
 Contents of these files are specified by their mode.
 The first line always specifies that mode, upcoming lines specify mode-specific settings.

 # Cookie credentials